Glazing and Types of Window Glazing

 Glass Composition and Production

 Glass is made by melting raw materials into molten glass, which is then shaped into sheets or panes.
-Understanding the composition and production process of glass can help you appreciate its versatility and strength.
+Understanding the composition and production process of making a sheet of glass can help you appreciate its versatility and strength.

 Coatings Applied to Glass